Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 We are now interested in estimating the combined DUNE-ND sensitivities after 7 years of running time.
 Our result is depicted in Fig.~\ref{fig:DUNE_interactions_comparison} where we also compare the sensitivity reach of the different interaction channels.
 As previously, we consider the three benchmark choices $m_\chi= \{0.1, \,1, \,10\} \times \, m_a$, while left and right panels illustrate the contours with respect to $m_a$ and $m_\chi$, respectively, with the same behavior as discussed in Fig.~\ref{fig:dune-locations}.
 From the plots it can be deduced that the scalar/pseudoscalar (tensor) interactions will be constrained with the least (most) sensitivity.
 Indeed, at the leading order, the scalar/pseudoscalar cross section is suppressed by a factor $T_e \left(m_\chi^2 + 2 m_e T_e\right)/\left(4 E_\nu^2 m_e\right)$ compared to the vector/axial-vector and tensor cross sections.
 On the other hand, the tensor cross section is by a factor 8 larger compared to the vector/axial-vector one.
-Moreover, as can be seen, the results for scalar/pseudoscalar or vector/axial-vector are presented with the same contour curves.
-This is due to the following reasons.
-The cross sections for scalar and pseudoscalar cases have equivalent forms with the only difference being that the scalar is proportional to $1+T_e/(2 m_e)$ while the pseudoscalar one is proportional to $T_e/(2 m_e)$.
-However, for the GeV recoil energies involved at DUNE-ND it holds that $T_e/(2 m_e) \gg 1$, rendering the two cross sections practically equivalent.
-Note that this is not the case for the analysis of DM DD experiments where keV recoil energies are involved.
-The expressions of vector and axial-vector cross sections differ by relative signs in terms that contribute negligibly to the event rates.
-In particular the term $m_e T_e/(2 E_\nu^2)$ appearing in the first parenthesis of Eqs.~\eqref{eq:cross-section-vector-ES} and~\eqref{eq:cross-section-axialvector-ES} is $\ll 1$, while in the second parenthesis both $E_\nu/m_e$ and $T_e/m_e$ are $\gg 1$.
 Finally, let us comment on the marginal improvement of the combined analysis presented in Fig.~\ref{fig:DUNE_interactions_comparison}, compared to Fig.~\ref{fig:dune-locations}.
 As already explained, the best sensitivity is obtained when the DUNE-ND is on-axis and the neutrino flux is maximal.
 Indeed, the combined analysis is mainly driven by the on-axis events with a small improvement coming from the contributions corresponding to off-axis events.